a good day to practice humility.

 “For the Lord takes delight in His people; He crowns the humble with victory.”
 Psalm 149:4 NIV

-When God decided it was time to fulfill His promise to offer salvation to the world through His Son, Jesus Christ, He could have introduced Him in any manner He chose, for He is the creator of all that we see.
-Producing a “king” riding in a chariot of fire, throwing lightning bolts and demanding submission and obedience under threat of immediate death would have been a simple matter for the One who created everything and most likely would have been quite something to see, wouldn’t it?
+When God decided it was time to fulfill His promise to offer salvation to the world through His Son, Jesus Christ, He could have introduced Him in any manner He chose.
+After all, He is the creator of all that we see.
+Producing a “king” riding in a chariot of fire, throwing lightning bolts and demanding submission and obedience under threat of immediate death would have been a simple matter for the One who created everything and would have been quite something to see, wouldn’t it?

-We all know that this is not the way it happened, although many wished that it was.
+We all know that this is not the way it happened.

 Since God could have given the world a king who better fit the image of a king, why do you suppose He didn’t?